 Make sure that you list the actual teaching positions you had where you were directly working with students.

-If you have limited teaching experience, try to draw on work and volunteer experiences where you were working with adults or children in a leadership role.
+If you have limited teaching experience, try to draw on informal teaching experiences, or work and volunteer experiences where you were working with adults or children in a leadership role.

 - Summer camps

 - And any other types of organizations where you were leading groups and responsible for learning outcomes